Oregon International Air Show: History

 Former Navy pilot, Jim Osborne, was the chairman of the Rose Festival Navy Committee and envisioned a full-scale airshow as part of the Portland Rose Festival.
-After the Rose Festival Association gave him the green light, he rounded up the top aerobatic acts in the country and enlisted the help of the U.S. Navy Recruiting to request the Blue Angels to headline for the first show in 1988.
+After the Rose Festival Association gave him the green light, he rounded up the top aerobatic acts in the country and enlisted the help of the U.S. Navy Recruiting to request the Blue Angels to headline the first show in 1988.
 The show was originally only a two-day public event (Saturday and Sunday only) with Friday being the exclusive "Arrival Day" for special needs children and their chaperones.
 Sales topped over $100,000 in its first year, according to James Cox (chairman at that time), making it an instant hit in the Portland area.

 The 1989 event - held in June - drew approximately 125,000 spectators.
 The show featured an Oregon National Guard F-4 Phantom 5-ship as a farewell tribute to the F-4's service in the Guard.
 The F-4s were replaced by F-15s later that year.

 During the Saturday performance in 1991, Lee Oman - an aircraft wing walker - had to be lowered into a speeding truck on the runway as the plane flew just above the ground after the performer slipped from position and was caught by the safety wire that was tethered to the landing gear.
 Oman decided to sit out Sunday's event.

 The 1992 show included both the Blue Angels and the Russian Knights in SU-27 fighter jets.
 The Russian airshow team also featured the Russian Parachute Team, an SU-26, and a Yak-55 monoplane.
 This show marked the first time in post-Cold War history that a former-Soviet flight team performed in the U.S.

 Five months after the 15th annual Portland Rose Festival Air Show took place - on November 14, 2002 - the Portland Rose Festival officials announced they were canceling the Air Show on the basis of "the faltering Oregon and national economies would make it difficult for the air show to turn a profit."
 The Hillsboro Chamber of Commerce also withdrew their sponsorship of the event on the same day.

 In January 2003, a couple of former Rose Festival committee members continued the show and formed a non-profit organization under the name, "Oregon International Air Show."
 On September 20 & 21, the first "Oregon International Air Show" took place at the Hillsboro Airport, celebrating 100 years the Wright Brothers' first controlled, sustained flight on December 17, 1903.
 The Patriots Jet Team, USAF F-16 Demo Team, USN F-18 Demo Team, and the U.S. Army Parachute Team highlighted the show.
 The event drew 51,400 spectators.
 In November 2003, Judy Willey became the president of the Oregon Air Show.